 E arly in 1996, four Newberg families met to begin the process of creating a classical and Christian school.
-They had read a great deal about the success of, and recent return to, this type of education that had been passed down through history from the ancient world to the early 1900’s in America.
+They were Bryan and Ann Lynch, Sean and Dottie Boyle, Craig and Susan Johnson, and Dr. Steve and Marilyn Thore.
+Bryan had read a great deal about the success of, and recent return to, this type of education that had been passed down through history from the ancient world to the early 1900s in America.
 Since there were no classical Christian schools within three hundred miles, the choice was clear: Start one or move.

 What followed that momentous decision were many months of public meetings; a trip to Logos School in Moscow, Idaho, where a classical Christian school had been successfully in place for many years; and long evenings of board discussions to create everything from a logo design and school name to policy manuals and uniforms.

-As the board studied the curriculum necessary for the Trivium’s three phases (Grammar, Logic and Rhetoric), it became clear that a full-day school would be required to accomplish all it hoped to offer, such as Latin, grammar, formal logic, theology, the reading and analyzing of quality literature, public speaking, and memorizing facts in everything from math to hist
+As the board studied the curriculum necessary for the Trivium’s three phases (Grammar, Logic and Rhetoric), it became clear that a full-day school would be required to accomplish all it hoped to offer, such as Latin, grammar, formal logic, theology, the reading and analyzing of quality literature, public speaking, and memorizing facts in everything from math to history to science.

 Veritas continued to expand a grade a year and by the 2001-2002 school year had over 180 K-10th-grade students in ten classes.
-That year, Bryan Lynch, whose original vision it had been to start Veritas, was able to leave his long-time position as AP European History teacher at Newberg High School and finally come on board as Veritas’ Headmaster.
-Having outgrown Newberg Christian Church, Veritas was also able to relocate to leased property behind the First Presbyterian Church off College Street, where it currently resides.
+That year, Bryan Lynch, whose original vision it had been to start Veritas, was able to leave his long-time position as AP European History teacher at Newberg High School and take the helm as Veritas’ Headmaster.
+Having outgrown Newberg Christian Church, Veritas was able to move to leased property behind the First Presbyterian Church off College Street.
 There, the school settled in six modular buildings with a total of 14 classrooms, a science/art lab, a music room, a library, and an office.

 Throughout the school’s history, the Lord has brought gifted teachers to Veritas from around the country.
-The school has also been blessed by parents looking for a quality, Christian education for their children and, as a result, are willing to drive long distances – up to an hour-and-fifteen minutes one way – to partake of Veritas’ unique offerings.
+The school has also been blessed by parents looking for a quality, Christian education for their children and, as a result, are willing to drive long distances-up to an hour-and-fifteen minutes one way-to partake of Veritas’ unique offerings.
 Only about 60% of the student body comes from Newberg, and more than 40 families have moved to the area specifically to be closer to the school.
 Several of those have been George Fox University (GFU) professors who had job options at several colleges and chose GFU so that their children could attend Veritas.
 In 2004, it became obvious that Veritas would soon need a larger, more permanent “home,” so the board raised the money necessary to purchase five acres of land and have plans drawn up for a future campus.
-The Lord graciously provided the means to pay for both the modulars and acreage, allowing the school to remain debt free.
+The Lord graciously provided the means to pay for both the modulars and acreage.

 Now with almost 20 years behind us, the Veritas student body has increased to ~220 with over 40 staff, both full- and part-time.
-Since 2005, Veritas has had 30 National Merit Scholarship honorees – more than all the other schools in the Portland Metro area combined – and our SAT scores are comparable with Oregon Episcopal School and Catlin Gabel – at about one-third the tuition.
+Since 2005, Veritas has had 36 National Merit Scholarship honorees and our SAT scores are comparable with Oregon Episcopal School and Catlin Gabel – at about one-third the tuition.
 One-hundred percent of our more than 150 graduates who have applied have been accepted to – and 94% have attended – four-year universities, such as Hillsdale, Stanford, Cal Poly, Embry-Riddle Aeronautical, Baylor, Wheaton, the Naval Academy, and Purdue, though a large percentage of our seniors have chosen to attend smaller, Christian colleges – most with substantial scholarship offers.

 One of the greatest compliments, however, Veritas has received came from the 2014 ACCS accreditation team.
 It stated that, “The Veritas School administration, staff, and faculty have, with purpose and single-mindedness, developed an education community that the visiting committee describes as a culture of grace.”